1ma/Psr7Hmac/README.md

 var_dump($verifier->verify($signedRequest->withHeader('Signed-Headers', 'host,signed-headers'), 'secret'));
 // false

-// The verification also fails if any single part of the message is
+// The verification also fails if any single part of the request is
 // removed altogether after signing it. var_dump($verifier->verify($signedRequest->withoutHeader('Signed-Headers'), 'secret'));
 // false